Risks

 While it's impossible to guarantee our contracts are 100% safe, we have taken every step possible to mitigate the chance of losing funds:

-In situations where DAI, USDC or USDT fall below the $1 peg, OIP-4 disables minting of additional OUSD tokens using the de-pegged asset.
+In situations where collateral falls below the peg, OIP-4 disables minting of additional OUSD/OETH tokens using the de-pegged asset.

 DeFi insurance is available to offer smart contract coverage as an optional add-on service for OUSD holders.